RichardMiruka/news-web-application/README.md

 # News Web App
 # Contributors of this Project
-## By Richard Miruka, Benta Ofula, and contributors; Rebeccah Nakhanu and Michael Limisi
+## By Richard Miruka, Benta Ofula, Rebeccah Nakhanu and Michael Limisi
 # Description
 Moringa Phase 2 Group Project on a News Web App that allows users to:
 * View news headlines